Avinashgurugubelli/design-patterns-session/docs/solid-principals/solid-principals.md

     ```

 - Problems in the above code:
-  - batteryIsOk Function is FAT
+  - batteryIsOk Function is complex (more cyclometer's complexity)
   - More cliometric complexity
   - Violation of SRP (As it is logging and checking the battery status)
   - Can not be extended say we want to implement multiple loggers like ConsoleLogger, FileLogger.